The Last Supper by Leonardo da Vinci – Santa Maria delle Grazie, Milan

 The somewhat feminine aspect of John the Apostle has triggered many imaginative speculations, including the idea expressed by writer Dan Brown in the popular novel The da Vinci Code that it actually represents a woman.
 Yet, since John was the youngest of the Apostles, he was depicted with rather feminine and angelic traits also in other last suppers painted before Leonardo’s, such as that by an unknown 14th-century artist in Casorate Primo (not far from Milan), and those by Taddeo Gaddi (1355, in Florence), Pietro Gerini (1401, now in Empoli), and Andrea del Castagno (1445-1450, in Florence), among others.

-The colors of Leonardo’ Last Supper were once certainly much more vivid than today (as, again, we can infer from old copies of the work, such as the one by Giampietrino now on view in Oxford, which show it as intensely colorful); after all, Leonardo adopted the oily tempera technique also to obtain bright and saturated tints more similar to those of an oil on panel painting than a typical fresco’s.
+The colors of Leonardo’s Last Supper were once certainly much more vivid than today (as, again, we can infer from old copies of the work, such as the one by Giampietrino now on view in Oxford, which show it as intensely colorful); after all, Leonardo adopted the oily tempera technique also to obtain bright and saturated tints more similar to those of an oil on panel painting than a typical fresco’s.

-Dating to 1520 circa, The Last Supper’s copy by Giampietrino (Giovan Pietro Rizzoli, a Leonardo’s pupil) possibly gives us an idea of how Leonardo’s artwork looked just after completion; Giampietrino’s oil on canvas painting is owned by the Royal Academy of Arts and is currently on view at the Magdalen College in Oxford
+Dating to 1520 circa, The Last Supper’s copy by Giampietrino (Giovan Pietro Rizzoli, one of Leonardo’s pupils) possibly gives us an idea of how Leonardo’s artwork looked just after completion; Giampietrino’s oil on canvas painting is owned by the Royal Academy of Arts and is currently on view at the Magdalen College in Oxford

 Due to conservation reasons, there are strict limitations to the number of people, a maximum of thirty, admitted inside the Santa Maria delle Grazie refectory at one time.
 Therefore, the visit to Leonardo’s Last Supper must be booked in advance and its length is limited to 15 minutes.

 The monastery of Santa Maria delle Grazie is located in central Milan, nearest metro stations are Conciliazione, and Cadorna (both on the MM2 line).

-The convent of Santa Maria delle Grazie just after the October 1943 bombing of Milan; the refectory is on the right; The Last Supper (not visible in the image) was saved by a thick protective structure made with scaffolding tubes and sandbags
+The convent of Santa Maria delle Grazie just after the October 1943 bombing of Milan; the refectory is on the right; The Last Supper (not visible in the image) was saved by a thick protective structure made with scaffolding tubes and sandbags.
+Source: Wikimedia Commons / Public Domain.

 The refectory today; photo: Tomasz Przechlewski